-In the event that a criminal defendant is bound over to, or indicted by the Grand Jury, of this County the Common Pleas Court through this rule automatically recognizes the bond, if any, as set in the Municipal Court, and establishes said bond for the purposes of proceedings in this Court until the defendant is arraigned and a bond is set in the Common Pleas case matter is brought to the attention of by a Common Pleas Judge or Magistrate, by motion of a party.
-Subsequent to arraignment, said motion shall be entertained by the Assigned Judge.
+In the event that a criminal defendant is bound over to, or indicted by the Grand Jury, the Common Pleas Court automatically recognizes the bond, if any, set in the Municipal Court, until the defendant is arraigned and a bond is set in the Common Pleas case by a Common Pleas Judge or Magistrate.

-Rule 14.2 Setting Aside Bond Forfeiture Judgement Judgment s
+Rule 14.2 Setting Aside Bond Forfeiture Judgment s

 A motion setting aside a bond forfeiture Judgment must be filed with the Clerk of Courts and served on the Hamilton County Prosecutor.
-When a surety, or counsel, moves that a Bond Forfeiture Judgment be set aside, said motion shall be filed in writing with the Clerk of Courts.
-Further, a copy of said motion shall be delivered to the Hamilton County Prosecutor.
+Judgment